mui/material-ui/docs/data/material/customization/theme-components/theme-components.md

 });
 ```

-**Example 3**: Overriding styles based on existing and new props.
-To override styles when the Button's variant is `dashed` (a new variant) and color is `secondary` (an existing color), use this following snippet:
+#### Overriding styles based on existing and new props

+The example below demonstrates the override of styles when the Button's variant is `dashed` (a new variant) and color is `secondary` (an existing color):

 ```js
 const theme = createTheme({